arduino12/ble_rgb_led_strip_controller/README.md

 | `ef` | command end |

 ### Testing
 I use the [bluetooth-le-explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab) open source microsoft app to send commands by simple copy-paste for now.
+Simply connect to my controller "ELK-BLEDOM" (be:ff:f0:01:04:a8),
+and write the hex command bytes to it's only writeable attribute: `0000fff0-0000-1000-8000-00805f9b34fb`.

 ### Controller have 2 states (use set_power command):
 | states | description |